Looking to add a X (formerly Twitter) feed to your Squarespace website? We're going to show you how.

 - User - As you probably guessed, pulling content from a user account means that you're aggregating all of the tweets from a single user.

-- Hashtag - You can also embed a Twitter feed of tweets from a specific hashtag.
+- Hashtag - You can also embed a X feed of posts from a specific hashtag.
 This is great for embedding testimonials and user generated content (UGC) of your company, product, or event.
 Just make sure to manually approve everything so nothing profane ends up on your website.

-What does Twitter content look like in a Squarespace website?
+What does Twitter content look like in a Squarespace Twitter website?

-Here's an example of an embedded Twitter feed:
+Here's three examples of an embedded Twitter feed:

-The social media feed is placed at the bottom of the city's website next to their contact information and office hours.
+The social media feed is placed at the bottom of the City of Riverside’s website next to their contact information and office hours.
 The purpose is to spread the news of important messages and updates.

-How to add your Twitter feed to your Squarespace website
+How to add your X feed to your Squarespace website

-You can add your Twitter feed to your Squarespace for free in under 5 minutes.
+You can add your Twitter feed to your Squarespace in under 5 minutes.
 Just follow these simple steps.

-1. Sign up for a free social media aggregator
+1. Sign up for an affordable social media aggregator

-Even if you use a manual approval process, a Twitter aggregator will still save you a lot of time.
+Even if you use a manual approval process, a X aggregator will still save you a lot of time.

 Log in to your aggregator dashboard and hit the plus sign (+) to create a new feed.
-You can create up to 3 feeds on the free plan.
-If you upgrade you plan, you'll be able to create more.
+If you upgrade your plan, you'll be able to create more.

 The next step is to give your feed a name.
-We've chosen to name ours "My Twitter Feed."
+We've chosen to name ours "X Feed."
 Give it a clear name so you can remember the type of content it contains and which website it will be added to.

 You also need to choose the approval status.
 You have two options:

 - Approved - All of the tweets from your source will automatically appear on your website.
-You can log in to you dashboard at any time and remove tweets.
+You can log in to your dashboard at any time and remove tweets.

-Now it's time to connect your Twitter content.
+Now it's time to connect your X content.

-Start by selecting Twitter as the network.
+Start by selecting X as the network.
 (Note that with Curator, you can also aggregate content from Instagram, Facebook, YouTube, TikTok, LinkedIn, and more.)

 Next, you need to choose the appropriate post type.
+There are two options for X—User and Hashtag.
 Most companies and organizations will select User to pull content from their own account.
-However, if you are aggregating UGC, you might want to choose Hashtag, User Mention, or Geo Location.
+However, if you are aggregating UGC for say ecommerce, you might want to choose Hashtag.

-5. Check that the aggregator is pulling in the right tweets
+First, double check that the aggregator is pulling the right content.

-Log on to Twitter and view the source (either navigate to your account or search the hashtag).
-Now, verify that what you see in Twitter is what you see in your aggregator dashboard to be sure it's pulling the right content.
+Log on to X and view the source (either navigate to your account or search the hashtag).
+Now, verify that what you see in X is what you see in your aggregator dashboard to be sure it's pulling the right content.

 Most likely it will be working correctly.
 If not, reach out to support.